bychok/ai-case-study/README.md

 ROSS Intelligence has significantly impacted the legal research process, offering a faster, more accurate alternative to traditional methods.
 Metrics for success in this space include user adoption rates, customer satisfaction, and time savings, where ROSS has shown promising results.

 Compared to its competitors, ROSS's AI-driven approach has not only improved efficiency but also increased the accessibility of comprehensive legal research, establishing it as a notable innovator in legal tech.
+As a result, in the spring of 2020, Thomson Reuters and Westlaw brought a lawsuit against ROSS.
+Litigation is expensive, so the company had to stop taking on new clients as of [January 31, 2021](https://blog.rossintelligence.com/post/announcement).

 ## Recommendations

-To further solidify its position, ROSS Intelligence could explore expanding its AI capabilities to predictive analytics, offering predictions on case outcomes based on historical data.
+To further solidify its position, ROSS Intelligence could have explored expanding its AI capabilities to predictive analytics, offering predictions on case outcomes based on historical data.
+It could have created a generative AI to provide comprehensive insights into the decision-making patterns of judges — based not just on their written rulings, but also their rulings from the bench.
 This would not only enhance its current offerings but also provide legal professionals with powerful tools for case preparation and strategy development.
+They also need a large legal fund to protect themselves from their litigious competitors.

 ---

 ## Notes

 ChatGPT4 (April 2023 update) was used to generate this case study.
-The instructions for Module 1 were added to a word document and uploaded to ChatGPT; the following prompt was used:
+The instructions for Module 1 were added to a word document and uploaded to ChatGPT.
+The following prompt was used:

 > Based on the criteria found in the Requirements section of this document, draft a case study of a company of your choosing that is adding AI to the legal sphere.
 Make sure to format your response as outlined in Instructions Part 2: Conduct your Research Using the Case Study Template as a Guide of the provided document.
 Get straight to the point, the reader has many case studies to read.